kayleyseow/Ultimate-Tic-Tac-Toe/Project Files/ProjectLog.md

   - Kayley finished writing the tutorial and finished the final version of `tutorial.cpp` to be put into the final program
   - Kayley also finished `introduction.cpp`, to be put into final program as well
   - Ellen pushed her current code of `getPosition.cpp` to master
-  - Tiffany pushed her code of `welcome.cpp` to master, basically the backbone of the `main()` function in final Program
+  - Tiffany pushed her code of `welcome.cpp` to master, basically the backbone of the `main()` function in final program
 - Vincent is tasked with compiling everything into the main program
 - Ellen, Crystal, and Tiffany started working on the presentation slides
 - Kayley did a lot of file organizing and making sure we had everything in place